loudingspace/multinational-retail-data-centralisation/README.md

   - postgresdb_creds.yaml
   - db_creds.yaml

-- temp contains any temporary files that are downloaded during the course of the project
+- /temp contains any temporary files that are downloaded during the course of the project

+- / the root folder contains this `README.md` file, a `main.py` file and the `star_schema.sql` file for Milestone 3.

 # Installation instructions